ToolSense/python-project-template/README.md

 * Dockerfile & docker-compose

 ## Python Project management
-This project template is using rye as a python project manager.
-There are several advantages to this as rye will act as package manager and also manage virtual environment completely decoupled from your local setup.
-This means, as long as you have rye installed, it will completely manage the project locally.
+This project template is using uv as a python project manager.
+There are several advantages to this as uv will act as package manager and also manage virtual environment completely decoupled from your local setup.
+This means, as long as you have uv installed, it will completely manage the project locally.

-To install rye on your computer, follow the [guide](https://rye-up.com/guide/).
+To install uv on your computer, follow the [guide](https://docs.astral.sh/uv/).

 1. Create a new Repository with this as repo as template
 2. Clone the repo
 3. Run `make init`
-4. run `rye sync`
+4. run `uv sync`

-The `make init`-command sets up the folders for sources and creates a pyproject.toml, internally it uses `rye init --py 3.12` to add Python 3.12.x as required.
-The command `rye sync` creates a virtual environment in a .venv locally and install all the packages as specified in the pyprojects.toml.
+The `make init`-command sets up the folders for sources and creates a pyproject.toml, internally it uses `uv init --python 3.12` to add Python 3.12.x as required.
+The command `uv sync` creates a virtual environment in a .venv locally and install all the packages as specified in the pyprojects.toml.

 ### Dependencies
-To add dependencies use `rye add` and `rye sync` after wards.
-To add development dependencies use the command `rye add -- dev <package name>`.
-When you run `rye sync` it automatically downloads and install all packages, including development requirements.
-To skip installation of development dependencies, use `rye sync --no-dev`.
+To add dependencies use `uv add` and `uv sync` after wards.
+To add development dependencies use the command `uv add --dev <package name>`.
+When you run `uv sync` it automatically downloads and install all packages, including development requirements.
+To skip installation of development dependencies, use `uv sync --no-dev`.

 There are two ways to import local modules, either absolute or relative:
 - Absolute import works for a built package as well as when running the script locally.
 It might raise some Pylance errors during use.